Goutham-10/therapy-assist-niti-ai/README.md

 > *“Helping clients reflect.
 Helping therapists stay in sync.”*

 ---
-### 🔗 **Live demo** (EC2 hosted – HTTP only): `http://ec2-3-82-229-226.compute-1.amazonaws.com:8000/`
+### **Live demo** (EC2 hosted – HTTP only): `http://ec2-3-82-229-226.compute-1.amazonaws.com:8000/`
-### (Note: Voice mode doesn't work with live url due to lack of https connectio)
+### (Note: Voice mode doesn't work with live url due to lack of https connection && use chrome browser for voice mode in local)

-## 🚀 Key Features
+## Key Features

-- 📝 **Voice or Text Journaling** – Clients can submit daily reflections using voice or text
+-  **Voice or Text Journaling** – Clients can submit daily reflections using voice or text
-- 🤖 **AI Summaries & Insights** – Each entry is summarized by AI, highlighting key emotions, topics, and patterns
+-  **AI Summaries & Insights** – Each entry is summarized by AI, highlighting key emotions, topics, and patterns
-- 🧑‍⚕️ **Therapist Feedback for Every Entry** – Therapists can review and respond to each journal entry
+-  **Therapist Feedback for Every Entry** – Therapists can review and respond to each journal entry
-- 📊 **Emotional & Behavioral Stats** – See trends like most common emotions, journaling frequency, and more
+-  **Emotional & Behavioral Stats** – See trends like most common emotions, journaling frequency, and more

 ---

-## ⚙️ Setup & Installation
+## Setup & Installation

 ### 1. Clone the Repo
 ```bash